Eris: Measuring discord among multidimensional data sources: Implementation

 In the \sparsenftwo approach, we add a user-defined type for the symbolic (linear) expression fields.
-There are several ways of doing this, like for example using arrays to represent vectors of coefficients for a (small) fixed number of variables, or using a sparse representation that can deal with arbitrary numbers of variables efficiently.
+There are several ways of doing this, like for example using arrays to represent vectors of coefficients for a (small) fixed number of variables, or using a sparse representation that can deal with arbitrary numbers of variables efficiently when most coefficients are zero.
 Having experimented with several options, we chose a representation in which symbolic expressions $\sum_i a_i \cdot x_i + b$ are represented as sparse vectors, specifically as a pair of the value of $b$ and an array of pairs $[(a_i, x_i),\ldots]$ of coefficients and variable names.
-We implemented addition, scalar multiplication, and aggregation (sum) of linear expressions using PostgreSQL's user-defined function facility.
-With this encoding, the SQL queries corresponding to our query calculus are straightforward to extract by applying the standard translation and inserting user-defined functions.
-We therefore do not present this translation in detail.
+Thus, $\symbolic ReportedRegion$ \sparsenftwo implementation would correspond to the following SQL view.